Mini-Grants for Undergraduate Research & Creative Activities

 - Abstract: Upload the abstract that was submitted to the conference.

 - Budget should include a realistic budget and a detailed justification that explains the travel expenditures.
-Prioritize your expenses based on level of importance (this is important in case your proposal cannot be fully funded).
+Prioritize your expenses based on level of importance in case your proposal cannot be fully funded.

 - Proof of acceptance to present at the conference.
 This confirmation letter can be added at the end of your Proposal Request.
 If you do not yet have this, indicate so in your proposal.
 If you are funded, the award will be contingent upon receiving this confirmation.